piiano/vault-code-samples-java-spring/README.md

 This repo contains the following projects:

-1. `demo_app` - A standard Java/Spring/Hibernate project demonstrating a simple application with users being save in MySQL.
+1. `demo_app` - A standard Java/Spring/Hibernate project demonstrating a simple application with users being stored in MySQL.
 [Run](/demo_app/README.md) this project.

 2. `piiano_vault_connector` - The same project utilizing Piiano Vault to store the emails, keeping tokenized versions in the MySQL.